 2. It promotes optimal health

 Rich in monounsaturated fats, olive oil prevents and lessens the effects of cardiovascular disease and diabetes.
-It contains oleic acid, in addition to some compounds (squalene and terpenoids) that are believed to be effective in preventing cancer, which kills a staggering 50 percent of dogs over age 10.
+It contains oleic acid, in addition to compounds that are believed to be effective in preventing cancer, which kills a staggering 50 percent of dogs over age 10.